faceofloveblog/faceofloveblog.github.io/_posts/2015-11-21-no-longer-slaves.md

     From my Mothers womb
     You have chosen me
     Love has called my name
-    I.ve been born again, into your family
+    I've been born again, into your family
     Your blood flows through my veins

     Interlude